 We depend on our senior executive officers and other key personnel to operate our businesses, develop new products and technologies and service our customers.
 The loss of any of these key personnel could adversely affect our operations.
 Competition is intense for qualified personnel and the loss of them or an inability to attract, retain and motivate additional highly skilled personnel required for the operation and expansion of our business could hinder our ability to successfully conduct research and development activities or develop and support marketable products.
-Additionally, the high U.S. employment levels in recent years have increased turnover as compared to prior periods at some of our facilities and made hiring and retaining hourly employees more difficult.
+Additionally, the high U.S. employment levels in our industry in recent years have increased turnover as compared to prior periods at some of our facilities and made hiring and retaining hourly employees more difficult.
+We experienced higher labor costs in 2021 and such higher costs may continue.
 Any of these factors could have a material adverse effect on our business, financial condition and results of operations.